andeerlb/py-playground/README.md

 Open the Command Palette `(Ctrl+Shift+P)`, start typing the Python: Create Environment command to search, and then select the command.

 Ensure your new environment is selected by using the Python: Select Interpreter command from the Command Palette.
+Or use this command to active the venv `source venv/bin/activate` and this to stop `deactivate`

 ## Set Type Checking Level in VSCode GUI